Earth Science Week 2014

 What is the subject of the essay?

-Your essay should focus on the topic "Geoscientists Working Together."
+Your essay should focus on the topic “Earth System Science in Today’s World.”

-Our planet's land, water, air, and living things each affect and are affected by one another.
+Our planet’s land, water, air, and living things each affect and are affected by one another.
 Earth scientists observe these interactions among Earth systems — the geosphere, hydrosphere, atmosphere, and biosphere.
-How do geoscientists study these interactions to solve problems and seize opportunities in areas such as harnessing energy, farming land, ensuring safe water, preparing for natural disasters, protecting the environment, and building communities?
-Identify an example of interacting systems, and write a brief essay explaining how Earth scientists work together to improve all our lives.
+Scientists study these interactions to seize opportunities and address challenges in areas such as harnessing energy, farming land, ensuring safe water, preparing for natural disasters, protecting the environment, and building communities.
+Explain one way that geoscientists’ study of Earth’s connected systems is helping to improve the world today.

 How long should the essay be?